toddmath/M0Nk3y-Blog/content/posts/2018-11-07--first-post-thanks-to-gatsby/index.md

 ---
 ![Gatsby, Octocat & Netlify](gatsbyjs-deploy-blog.png)

 Welcome to my first blog post ✨!!
-After reading tons of cool blogs by other developers, and gaining all sorts of practical knowledge, it was a no-brainer for me to create one, as well.
+After reading tons of cool blogs by other developers, and gaining lots of practical knowledge, I decided to create one, as well.
 I hope you learn something that'll help you create your own web app, and enjoy reading my posts as I did writing them!

-Today, I'm gonna show you the steps I took to create this very site.
-After trying multiple different frameworks such as, [Jekyll](https://jekyllrb.com) 😉, [WordPress](https://wordpress.org/) 😉, and a few others, I finally landed on [Gatsby.js](https://www.gatsbyjs.org/).
-Although those former frameworks worked well and provided the necessary tools to create a nice blog, I felt they weren't flexible enough for what I was after, especially after starting to use [React.js](https://reactjs.org/), [Redux.js](https://redux.js.org/), and [Vue.js](https://vuejs.org/).
+Today, I'm gonna show you the steps I took to create this site.
+After trying different frameworks such as, [Jekyll](https://jekyllrb.com) 😉, [WordPress](https://wordpress.org/) 😉, and others, I landed on [Gatsby.js](https://www.gatsbyjs.org/).
+Although those former frameworks worked well and provided the necessary tools to create a nice blog, after working with [React.js](https://reactjs.org/), [Redux.js](https://redux.js.org/), and [Vue.js](https://vuejs.org/), I wanted a component based framework.
 [Gatsby's](https://www.gatsbyjs.org/) true strength lies in it's component based architect, while mainting static site builds, hence compatability with [Github Pages](https://pages.github.com/ "Github Pages Homepage")😼 , and other free static site web hosts.
-Another awesome benefit with [Gastsby](https://www.gatsbyjs.org/) is the ability to use [GraphQL](https://graphql.org), making it extremely flexible and capable.
+Another awesome benefit with [Gastsby](https://www.gatsbyjs.org/) is the ability to use [GraphQL](https://graphql.org), making it both flexible and capable.

 ## Installing gatsby-cli